tttardigrado/hsfuck/README.md

 # build the project using cabal
 cabal build

-# optionally move the binary into another location
+# optionally move the binary into another location with
-cp ./dist-newstyle/.../bf2 .
+# cp ./path/to/binary .

 # run the compiler
 # (fst argument is the path of the src file)